Alena Kostornaia: Career

+Single skating

 Early years

 Kostornaia began learning to skate in 2007.
 Her parents initially put her in skating as a way to channel her energy.
 From 2012 to 2017, she was coached by Elena Zhgun in Moscow.

 Kostornaia sustained an injury in 2016.
 She finished 16th at the 2017 Russian Junior Championships.
 Eteri Tutberidze and Sergei Dudakov became her coaches in 2017.